demonkit/EZSpider/README.md

-SimpleSpider
+EZSpider
 ============

-A simple test codes to crawl around the internet.
+A easy implementation of spiders around the internet.